pkgdown/extra.css

 #> # ADAMTS8 <dbl>, ADCYAP1R1 <dbl>, ADGRE2 <dbl>, ADGRE5 <dbl>, ADGRG1 <dbl>,

-After imputation, we will run Principal Component Analysis (PCA) via do_pca() and Uniform Manifold Approximation and Projection (UMAP) via do_umap() to check for outliers, batch effects, and other potential issues.
+After imputation, we will run Principal Component Analysis (PCA) via hd_auto_pca() and Uniform Manifold Approximation and Projection (UMAP) via hd_auto_umap() to check for outliers, batch effects, and other potential issues.
+These are wrapper functions that will run the necessary steps to perform PCA and UMAP, including scaling the data and coloring the plots by metadata variables.

 pca_res$pca_plot